shieldgenerator7/CreatureCombat/CreatureCombatTerritory.md

 Some abilities are passives which activate when a certain condition is met.

 Some abilities are activatable.
 You can activate these abilities at any time, as long as the creature is deployed to a land.
-Creatures in your Ready pile, Returning pile, and Resting piles cannot use their abilities.
+Creatures in your Ready piles and Resting piles cannot use their abilities.
 You can activate each creature’s ability only once per round.
 You can activate multiple creatures’ ability per round, even if those creatures are deployed to the same land.
 If a creature has more than one ability, you may activate more than one in a round.

 Some abilities require the creature to not add its power to the total in order to use.